Lenoir County Vehicle Impound Guide

 After Retrieval

-- Report any damage to the lot manager in writing before you drive away: Immediately report any damage to the impound lot manager and obtain written acknowledgment of your report.
-This documentation will be crucial if you need to file a claim for damages later.
+- Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of the damage in writing before you leave the premises.
+This will help protect your rights if you need to file a claim later.

 Frequently Asked Questions

-Q: How long do I have to get my car out of impound in Lenoir County before it's sold?
-A: Generally, the impound lot can begin the process of selling your vehicle after about 30 days of it being unclaimed.
-However, it's best to contact the specific impound lot holding your vehicle to confirm their exact policy.
+Q: How long do I have to get my car out of impound in Lenoir County?
+A: While there's no set deadline, the impound lot can begin the process of selling your vehicle after it has been unclaimed for a certain period, typically around 30 days.
+Contact the specific lot for their exact policy.

 Need Help Beyond Impound?